 What’s more, despite already being considered the norm for developers, remote work only really became a viable option for roughly half of respondents between one and four years ago.

 Perhaps the most surprising takeaway from the report was that despite popular perception that remote workers are prone to feeling isolated or disengaged, 71 percent indicated that they feel connected to their team and the overall community at their organization.
 It is true that the remote workers in the study did report ultimately working longer hours, and that their work-life balance was only slightly better than their onsite colleagues.
 However, this all goes to show that SaaS tools and a new generation of innovative services (see: Pizzatime) are making remote work viable even for teams that historically had to work within physical proximity.

 Of course, underlying all of these tools and services that make for successful remote work strategies is a performant network infrastructure.
 If the ability for teams to communicate via Slack or dial into a Zoom meeting are hindered by poor network connections, it’s not just a matter of teams not enjoying their pizza.
 Rather, poor network performance could begin to erode the feelings of connectedness remote employees need to stay productive, and may even impact other business-critical tools that workers require to complete work in isolation.

 Ensuring these lines of communication stay open hinges on comprehensive network visibility.
-Download our whitepaper, Three Essential Pillars of Comprehensive Performance Monitoring, to see what kinds of data enterprise teams should be collecting to ensure there aren’t any blind spots on the network that could be hindering employee performance — or worse, pizza delivery.
+Download our whitepaper to see what kinds of data enterprise teams should be collecting to ensure there aren’t any blind spots on the network that could be hindering employee performance — or worse, pizza delivery.